felixbrucker/foxy-proxy/README.md

 ## Stats

-Currently stats are only available via a socket.io endpoint on the `listenAddr` address and port and via the `--live` cli parameter.
-An embedded web ui might be added in the future.
+An embedded web ui is available on the `listenAddr` address and port.
+Alternatively some basic live stats are available via the `--live` cli parameter.

 ## Donate